 - Intensive development of broadly applicable research and professional skills.

-- Specializations in cultural anthropology, archaeology, bioarch/forensics, and bioanth, with room to connect to other disciplines.
+- Specializations in cultural anthropology, archaeology, bioarchaeology, and biological anthropology, with room to connect to other disciplines.

 - Hands-on methods training and team building during on-campus Summer Institute.

 - Flexible distance learning core courses to enable freedom in residence and research locations.